 The Chester County Tax Claim Bureau can issue tax certifications for 2017 and prior if you just need to know whether there is a lien on the property.
 You can submit a request online, in person or by mail.

-Keystone Collections Group will provide 2018 tax certifications and bill copies and answer any questions.
-If you need to estimate the bill, the millage rate for 2018 has not changed.
+Keystone Collections Group will provide 2018 and 2019 tax certifications and bill copies and answer any questions.
+If you need to estimate the bill, the millage rate for 2018 and 2019 has not changed.

 Earned Income Tax (EIT)